2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 In skin (BJ) cells, exposure to EMFs resulted in a significant influx of calcium into the cells,

-restored intracellular calcium levels to baseline, suggesting that these products can reverse
+(returned) intracellular calcium levels to baseline, suggesting that these products can reverse

 EMF-induced calcium dysregulation.
 The reversal was highly statistically significant, with a